Champions: Sheriff Studdard and Daly County

 Terry Greene Sterling and Jude Joffe-Block spotlight many of the real-world heroes who stood up against Sheriff Joe Arpaio in Driving While Brown.
 Mexican American activists routinely staged protests against Arpaio despite the threats of retribution and funneled information to the Department of Justice on civil rights abuses.
 Others in the community helped file and fund a class action lawsuit on behalf of migrants illegally abused by the Maricopa County Sheriff’s Office.

-For the Mexican American community in Maricopa County, however, Joe Arpaio’s ouster from office by voters and his subsequent federal conviction was vindication after years of protesting against him.
+For the Mexican American community in Maricopa County, Joe Arpaio’s ouster from office by voters and his subsequent federal conviction was vindication after years of protesting against him.

 Anthony Letizia